pars4sh/snake/README.md

 ```

 ### Python Turtle
-turtle installers on Windows and MacOS are available from https://pythonturtle.org and https://github.com/PythonTurtle/PythonTurtle/releases
+Turtle installers on Windows and MacOS are available from https://pythonturtle.org and https://github.com/PythonTurtle/PythonTurtle/releases

 #### Ubuntu Linux:
 ```bash